teymour-aldridge/tabbycat-cli/README.md

   --institutions-csv data/institutions.csv \
   --judges-csv data/judges.csv \
   --teams-csv data/teams.csv \
+  --clashes-csv data/clahes.csv \
   --tabbycat-url "https://sometournament.calicotab.com" \
   --tournament thetournament \
   --api-key yourapikey
 ```

-The format of `institutions.csv`, `teams.csv` and `judges.csv` is quite
+The format of `institutions.csv`, `teams.csv`, `judges.csv` and `clashes.csv`
-particular.
+is quite particular.
 They should all match the format as documented below.
-The files in
+The
-the `data` directory of this repository may also be helpful as an example.
+files in the `data` directory of this repository may also be helpful as an
+example.

 - `institutions.csv`
   - Headers: `full_name` (required), `short_code` (required), `region`
     (optional)
   - Example row: "Eidgenössische Technische Hochschule Zürich","ETH Zurich","Europe"

 - `judges.csv`
   - Headers: `name` (required), `institution` (optional), `institution_clashes`
     (optional, list of institutions that the judge is clashed with,
     in addition to the institution provided in `institution` - do not